neo430 by zerogravity

 - Application compilation scripts (makefiles) for Windows Powershell / Windows Subsystem for Linux / native Linux

 - Fully synchronous design, no latches, no gated clocks

-- Very small outline and high operating frequency compared to other implementations ;)
+- Very low resource requirements and high operating frequency

-- Internal DMEN (RAM, for data) and IMEM (RAM or ROM, for code), configurable sizes
+- Internal DMEM (RAM, for data) and IMEM (RAM or ROM, for code), configurable sizes

 - Optional high-precision timer (TIMER)

-- Optional general purpose parallel IO port (GPIO), 16 inputs, 16 outputs, with pin-change interrupt
+- Optional general purpose parallel IO port (GPIO), 16 inputs & 16 outputs, with pin-change interrupt and PWM option

-- Optional 32-bit Wishbone bus interface adapter (WB32) - including bridges to Avalon (TM) bus and AXI4-Lite (TM)
+- Optional 32-bit Wishbone bus master interface adapter (WB32) - including bridges to Avalon (TM) bus and AXI4-Lite (TM)